injective-dev/evm-hello-world-inj/FEATURES.md

 ## Specific feature for this Hello World

+v0.3.1 feedback

+- [x] for the setup shell script, npm installation to split into 2 separate batches to reduce time to first interaction --> `9a71b4a`
+	- [x] only install dot env and bip39 before prompting --> `9a71b4a`

 v0.2.0 feedback

 - [x] remove auto jump to line for logSection, instead only do it on begin --> `b3dbaeb`